Dataset connectivity with the XMLA endpoint

 Workspace contributors and above have write access to the dataset and are therefore equivalent to Analysis Services database admins.
 They can deploy new datasets from Visual Studio and execute TMSL scripts in SSMS.

-Operations that require Analysis Services server admin permissions (rather than database admin) such as server-level traces and user impersonation using the EffectiveUserName connection-string property are not supported in Power BI Premium at this time.
+Operations that require Analysis Services server admin permissions (rather than database admin) such as server-level traces and user impersonation using the EffectiveUserName connection-string property are not supported in Premium workspaces at this time.

 Other users who have Build permission on a dataset are equivalent to Analysis Services database readers.
 They can connect to and browse datasets for data consumption and visualization.
 Row-level security (RLS) rules are honored and they cannot see internal dataset metadata.

-Dataset metadata through the XMLA endpoint can create, modify or delete model roles from a dataset, including setting row-level security (RLS) filters.
+With the XMLA endpoint, roles can be defined for a dataset, role membership can be defined for Azure Active Directory (AAD) users, and row-level security (RLS) filters can be defined.
 Model roles in Power BI are used only for RLS.
 Use the Power BI security model to control permissions beyond RLS.

 The following limitations apply when working with dataset roles through the XMLA endpoint: